 - Sensitive setup —

-ap_setup_guidereturns instructions for the user to configure connections in the UI, rather than handling secrets through MCP
+ap_setup_guide returns instructions for the user to configure connections in the UI, rather than handling secrets through MCP